Is Financial Aid available in the summer?

 Students enrolled in a summer session need to be instructed of the following federal government regulations for a withdrawal:

-If a student is enrolled in one session or more than one session for the summer term and decides to drop or withdraw from any enrolled summer session (current or scheduled to attend), it is imperative the student contact their dedicated Financial Aid Counselor prior to the drop or withdrawal to understand how it will affect their federal financial aid and to see if additional information is needed from the student (i.e., written confirmation of future enrollment in a later summer session).
-Written confirmation of future enrollment in another summer session must be done at the time of the withdrawal, even if the student has already registered for subsequent classes.
-Also, the student must drop or withdraw prior to the current summer session’s end date.
-This will prevent the student from being subject to a Return of Title IV calculation and the possibility of the student owning TU a portion of the loan funds they received for the summer term.
+If a student is enrolled in one session or more than one session for the summer term and decides to drop or withdraw from any enrolled summer session (current or scheduled to attend), it is imperative the student contact their dedicated Financial Aid Counselor prior to the drop or withdrawal to understand how it will affect their federal financial aid and to see if additional information is needed from the student.
+For example, written confirmation of future enrollment in another summer session must be done at the time of withdrawal, even if the student has already registered for subsequent classes.
+A written notification of future enrollment may prevent the student from being subject to a Return of Title IV calculation and the possibility of the student owing TU a portion of the loan funds they received for the summer term.
 In addition to the written statement, there are other criteria used to determine if a student is a summer withdrawal.